macexx/qbittorrent/README.md

-Running on the latest Phusion release (ubuntu 14.04), with qBittorrent 3.3.3 (Built from source)
+Running on the latest Phusion release (ubuntu 14.04), with qBittorrent 3.3.4 (Built from source) and Libbtorrent 1.1.0(built from source).

 **Pull image**